 I felt difficult about presenting my findings in China.
 I didn’t want to offend, but I had to convey the truth and I asked Jan to explain this.
 Suddenly they changed from fairly passive attentive listening to animated loudness, wanting to hear my professional findings; which was a relief!
 A host of questions were put to me which extended understanding and imparted to me at the same time, of their dissatisfied situation.
 The sadness of it swept over me.

 I now know what it must be like for a child when not given enough warning or time to react.
-The group chatted to Jan in Chinese then a question quite out of the blue would require my answer, not understanding the conversation, I had no idea what was going to be asked next.
+The group chatted to Jan in Chinese, then a question quite out of the blue would require my answer, not understanding the conversation, I had no idea what was going to be asked next.
 Very stressful in a positive way and I was totally drained.

 Half the group wanted to know more about EASYpro, the EYFS software for nurseries or pre-schools here.
-My impression was that they were surprised of the content.
+My impression was that they were surprised by the content.
 An ex-teacher asked if it could be made simpler as she felt Chinese children wouldn’t be able to achieve so much.
 I explained it was about giving children opportunities and as they are individual I would expect them to develop at different rates.
-I explained what I had noticed about the children in the swimming clubs; their development and behaviour was the same as a children in England.
-Eventually, with other people in the group’s encouragement she seemed to accept it.
+I explained what I had noticed about the children in the swimming clubs; their development and behaviour was the same as children in England.
+Eventually, with other people in the group’s encouragement, she seemed to accept it.
 She then became concerned that there would be a lack of discipline and parents wouldn’t understand it.
 The discussion continued…. and it became clear that possibly a ‘certain older generation’ would find change difficult to understand and accept.

 A city so modern in many ways and yet left within the past culture too.
 I felt there were lots of opportunities to help start to make a difference and for me to help.
 Discussions continued beyond my departure, and a meeting organised for Jan as her flight was later.